Go Back Go Back

 After a brief halt in implementation in April 2020 due to Coronavirus lockdowns, UNDP quickly resumed work to ensure critical healthcare facilities were on their way to completion, with additional safety measures, like onsite temperature checks and hand sanitizing stations.

-A community member in Baghdad read IEC materials on COVID-19 produced by WHO.
-The materials were developed to educate and sensitize communities on COVID-19 prevention measures.
+A community member in Baghdad read IEC materials on

 In 2020, WHO reached more than 10 million people Iraq wide in mass communication and community engagement campaigns targeting areas that had reported high numbers of COVID-19 cases, ensuring the most vulnerable were not left behind.